blynkkk/blueprints/Weather Station/README.md

 1. Install [Arduino IDE](https://www.arduino.cc/en/software) or [PlatformIO](https://platformio.org/install)
 2. Install [Blynk library](https://docs.blynk.io/en/blynk-library-firmware-api/installation) for your IDE
 3. Install **Adafruit BMP280 Library** and **DHT sensor Library** if you are using Arduino IDE (in Platformio they will be installed automatically)
-4. Select the correct board and port in your IDE settings
+4. Select the correct board and port in the **Tools** menu if you are using Arduino IDE
 5. Create a new sketch if you are using Arduino IDE